aimms/user-guide/aimms-ide/CONOPT/CONOPT_Description_of_CONOPT_Algorithm.rst

 **Phase 0 - Finding an Initial Feasible Solution**

-Phase 0 is started with a new 'Adjust Initial Point' procedure that tries to minimize the sum of infeasibilities by changing individual variables one at a time.
+Phase 0 is started with the 'Adjust Initial Point' procedure that tries to minimize the sum of infeasibilities by changing individual variables one at a time.
 The procedure is very cheap since each change of a single variable only involve a small part of the overall model, and it will as a by-product produce a large part of a good initial basis and many constraints will become feasible.
 The procedure can in some cases reduce the sum of infeasibilities significantly.